 Disabled patrons can obtain a free car park voucher by presenting their orange badge at the Box Office, Information Points and kiosks in Cinemas 1 and 2.
 The best place to park is in Car Park 3 off Silk St.

-Based on current Government advice, the Barbican is closed from Tuesday 30 June 2020 to safeguard public health.
+Based on current Government advice, the Barbican Concert Hall is closed until 31 July 2020 to safeguard public health.
 Further details

 Monday to Saturday 9am–11pm